-4 Provisions for Fitting Data
+4.1 Provisions for Fitting Data

 All of your data is read into MatLab, which also provides a powerful fitting environment.
 To fit your data, there are two files that you need.
 One is a master file that reads in your data, defines the starting parameters for your fit model, and calls a MatLab comparison function, with the name of your second file as an input.
-The second file defines your fit model.
-The MatLab comparison function then takes the (R,T) data and compares it in a least-squares sense to your fit function, altering the parameters that you fed it to get the best match.
+The second file defines your fit model-it generates a theoretical function of the temperature.
+The MatLab comparison function then takes the (R,T) data and compares it in a least-squares sense to your model function, altering the parameters that you fed it to get the best match.
 Then it returns those parameters to the master file.

 The pre-made example is the pair of files BGfit.m and BGcomp.m.
-This pair is what you will use to extract the Debye temperature in platinum from your R versus T graph.
+This pair is what you will use to extract the Debye temperature in Pt from your R versus T graph.
 BGfit.m is the master file, which reads the data and invokes the comparison to the model defined in BGcomp.m, then plots the original data, along with the fitted function.
-BGfit.m with BGcomp.m should serve adequately as a model for you to follow in defining your own fits, which you will need to do if you measure the gap $\Delta$ in a semiconductor.
+BGfit.m with BGcomp.m should serve adequately as a model for you to follow in defining your own fits, which you will need to do if you measure the gap Δ in a semiconductor.